 I am not old enough to have seen From Russia With Love when it was released in 1963, my appreciation of it comes from a contemporary standpoint.
 Sean Connery (who the critics widely point to as the best Bond) portrays Bond in a quest to recover a cryptography machine that is also sought after by the evil organisation SPECTRE.

 The location work in this film and the way the narrative flows smoothly through beautiful scenery without so much as a forced transition make this a wonderful Bond film.
 Throw in the charming assassin Grant who is every bit the equal of Bond (though on the baddies team) and you have a tense, thrilling and stylistic Bond film that has stood the test of time.

-You might be surprised given the reverence that people have for Connery as Bond that this is my only Connery film on the list (which is good for when we get to the bad ones).
-While I can see the appeal of him as Bond, he isn’t my favourite and I think that others have had much better films (script/productions) in which to showcase Bond.
+You might be surprised given the reverence that people have for Connery as Bond that this is my only Connery film on my best and of James Bond list (which is good for when we get to the bad ones).
+While I can see the appeal of him as Bond, he isn’t my favourite and I think that others have had much better films (script/productions) to showcase Bond.

 Connery’s Bond is the quintessential Bond, from which all Bond’s had a high benchmark to meet.
 His body of work as Bond was strong, with all of his films being reasonably good or better, he was by far the most consistent Bond in that respect.

 It is worth noting that I think other Connery films in the Bond franchise could equally make this list, but for me From Russia with Love captured the cold-war imagination better than the others and in context of its time it shone out.

 Number Four – On Her Majesty’s Secret Service